zainmirza24/Spotify-API-Analysis/README.md

 ## Objective
 This project contains two main objectives:
 1) Extract Spotify API from webscraping Billboard's 'Hot 100' list. (*API*)
-2) Analyze Spotify music data to gain insights into user preferences, popular genres, and the popularity of different artists. (*Kaggle dataset*)
+2) Analyze Spotify music data to gain insights into user preferences, popular genres, and the popularity of different artists. (*Kaggle data*)
 Specific Questions I wanted to answer include:
     - Top 25 tracks based on given features? (popularity and danceability were the ones I was most intrigued by)
     - Top artists based on popularity?